Modular operads and the quantum open-closed homotopy algebra: Modular Operads, Feynman Transform and Master Equation

 \subsection{Barannikov's theory}

 In \cite{BarannikovModopBV}, Barannikov observed that a twisted modular operad morphism $\feyn{\oP}\to\oEnd{A}$ is equivalently described as a solution of certain master equation in an algebra succinctly defined in terms of $\oP$.
+For ordinary operads, there is a systematic approach to a similar problem via the convolution operad and its associated Maurer-Cartan equation, e.g. Section $6.4.2$ of \cite{LV}.
+This theory has been extended in \cite{KWZ} to include Barannikov's example.

-In this section, we restate the corresponding theorem in our formalism and then adapt it to our applications.
+In this section, we restate the corresponding theorem in our formalism, reprove it and then adapt it to our applications.